Alright! so, this is your first time to play golf? Yes? Okay, now, you have the right attire for playing right? Awesome! now, where is your golf club?

-The benefit of graphite shaft is it's lighter than steel shafts, resulting in an increased torque, thus giving an significant increase in swing speed and distance, thus aid in increased clubhead speed and higher golf shots.
+The benefit of graphite shaft is it's lighter than steel shafts, resulting in an increased torque, thus giving a significant increase in swing speed and distance, thus aid in increased club-head speed and higher golf shots.
 This is particularly beneficial to players with slow swing tempos and most golfers can see an increase of at least 5 yards for each club.

 Graphite shafts greatly dampens the vibration at impact and some golfers prefer this, especially those who have frequent miss-hits.
 The player-friendly characteristics of graphite tend to make it the shaft of choice for beginners, children, high-handicappers and for someone who has hand, arm or shoulder problems.

 Once you choose steel or graphite, there is also the flex to consider.
 Flex refers to the amount of "bowing" the shaft has during the swing.
 The faster your swing speed, the stiffer the shaft flex you will need.